c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 2. To decrease the possibility of security vulnerabilities, the container configures Ubuntu's *unattended upgrades* package to automatically install official updates.
 To find out how and why should you do it, [learn more here](https://www.kolide.com/features/checks/ubuntu-unattended-upgrades).

-3. The container supports IPv6 with a global IPv6 address and configures packet filtering to block common attacks and access to non-public ports.
+3.The container supports IPv6 and has a global IPv6 address.
+It also has packet filtering configured to prevent common attacks and access to non-public ports.

 ## Usage